svangordon/atlas-v2/_episodes/03a-transition-statistics.md

 ---
 title: "Transition Statistics"
-teaching: 0
+teaching: 30
 exercises: 0
 questions:
 - How can I see information about transitions between classes?
 objectives:
 - Create a transition matrix (or a set of transition stats)
 keypoints:
-- Transition matrices can be created using an `.errorMatrix`
+- Transition matrices can be created by 'packing' values
-- Transition matrices can also be created by 'packing' values
+- When we create at collection of transition matrices, we map over a sequence of years, and use date filters to select our to and from images.
 ---

 Last episode, we talked about how we can get information about areas of different classes in the AtlasV2 dataset.
 This episode, we will discuss more advanced statistics: specifically, we are going to look at extracting more complex information from the images, specifically information about transitions between classes.